Prometheus monitoring example

 Exposing Docker Metrics to Prometheus

 First, Docker Default Networking 101.
-The Docker Engine interacts with all the clients; its role is to collect and export the metrics.
+The Docker Engine interacts with all clients and collects and exports metrics.
 When you build a Docker image, the Engine records a metric.
-We need to have insights into the Docker platform.
+We need insights into the Docker platform.
 Here, we can expose Docker metrics to Prometheus.
 The Docker Engine has a built-in mechanism to export metrics in Prometheus format.
 So we have, for example, the Docker metrics covering the Engine and container and metrics about images.

 Docker metric types: Three types